One-Day Cup (England): National League

-The National League was launched in 1999 with the 18 first-class counties split into two divisions with three teams promoted and relegated from each.
+The National League was launched in 1999 with the 18 first-class counties split into two divisions with three teams promoted and relegated between the two divisions.
 The matches were played over 45 overs and the competition was sponsored by Norwich Union.
 Matches were spread over the week rather than Sundays only.

 The counties incorporated nicknames into their official names for the National League.
 For example, Kent became the 'Spitfires', Middlesex the 'Crusaders' and Lancashire the 'Lightning'.
 Starting the following season the Scotland Saltires took part in the League until 2005.

 In 2006, the National League was renamed the "NatWest Pro40" and was played in the later part of the season with the teams playing each other once.
 Also, two teams instead of three were promoted to the first division and two relegated to the second division.
 A third promotion/relegation spot is determined in a play-off game between the team third from top in the second division and third from bottom team in the first.
 The format continued until 2009.

 ECB40

-The ECB40, known variously as the "Clydesdale Bank 40" and "Yorkshire Bank 40 (YB40)", was a forty-over limited overs cricket competition for the English first-class counties.
-It began in the 2010 English cricket season, incorporating the league element of the Pro40 and the knockout stages of the Friends Provident Trophy, itself a successor to the Gillette Cup.
+The ECB40, known variously as the "Clydesdale Bank 40" and "Yorkshire Bank 40 (YB40)", was a forty-over limited overs cricket competition for the English and Welsh first-class counties.
+It began in the 2010 English and Welsh cricket season, incorporating the league element of the Pro40 and the knockout stages of the Friends Provident Trophy, itself a successor to the Gillette Cup.

 Ireland and Scotland were asked to compete, following their entry in the Friends Provident Trophy, but Ireland declined in order to concentrate on their growing international commitments; The Netherlands took their place.
 A new team, the Unicorns cricket team, was formed of uncontracted county players competing unpaid, bringing the number of teams to 21.
 These three extra teams would not go on to feature in the Royal London One-Day Cup.